DebbyNiola/AdventureWorks-2019-Production-/README.md

 - **Cycle Time** was calculated with a measure by dividing total resource hours by total quantity produced

 ## Modelling
-The tables formed a snowflake schema, as fact table ws connected to dimensions table and there was alo dimension to dimension table relationship.
+The tables formed a snowflake schema, as fact table was connected to dimensions table and there was also dimension to dimension table relationship.

 ![](Model_View.jpg)

 ## Visualizations and Analysis